manitofigh/found-it/README.md

 # FoundIt

-Find and/or return items on your university's campus.
+Find <and|or> return items on your university's campus.

 ## Get started